davatorium/rofi/doc/rofi.1.markdown

 `-pid` *path*

 Make **rofi** create a pid file and check this on startup.
-Avoid multiple copies running simultaneously.
+The pid file prevents multiple **rofi** instances from running simultaneously.
 This is useful when running **rofi** from a key-binding daemon.

 `-fake-transparency`